LaurenceMolloy/RepoDash/docs/userguide.md

 the dates and/or shorten the analysis timespan so that it maps to the data available.

 **Database Interaction:** The current version of RepoDash wipes and re-generates the database with every run.
 An update mode of operation is planned for in the near future.
-This would allowing you to focus only on requesting new and changed issues since the previous run, reducing the amount of API calls needed.
+This would allow you to focus only on requesting new and changed issues since the previous run, reducing the amount of API calls needed.

 **Authentication:** The current version of RepoDash runs without authentication.
 This limits you to 60